rev22/compy/README.md

     symfony/console:   '>=2.0'
     composer/composer:  dev-master
 ````
-This is especially useful in large projects with many dependencies.
+This is especially useful in large projects with complex dependencies.

 ## (Automatic) Configuration